European Cruises Travel Tips & Things To Do

 A good number of captivating cultures are within reach in Europe.
-And there is no better time to give it a try than today.
+And there is no better time to give it a try European cruises than today.
 At the end of the day, there is no one on earth who does not want to travel to Europe?

 If you are like everyone else who has even the slightest sense of wanderlust, surely Europe has, at one time or another, piqued your curiosity and been added to your wish list.

 You might have even thought of cruising before as something that was meant for festive tropical island getaways or luxurious six-month world tours.

 But somewhere between those two, there is the great and lovely European continent – And yes, it is begging to be cruised.
-Best of all, it is all within reach.

-Best European Cruises Itineraries
+What Are The Best Options For European Cruises

-Northern Europe Cruise – As in North America, the optimal time for cruising northern Europe is the extended summer months of May through September.
+– As in North America, the optimal time for cruising northern Europe is the extended summer months of May through September.
 The weather is warm, becoming hot in July and August.

 Travelers to Europe can view landscapes ablaze with spring colors beginning in May, though they generally turn brown come October.

 The high season for travel is June through August; also keep in mind that August is traditionally the European holiday month, so crowds swell during this time.

 By mid-October, the climate is cooling considerably, bringing rain and eventually snow to many regions of northern Europe.

-Mediterranean Cruise – Mediterranean Europe is simply one of the most culturally rich and exotic destinations in the world, from the ancient stone villages and sunny beaches of Portugal to the mystical eastern flair of Turkey.
+– Mediterranean Europe is simply one of the most culturally rich and exotic destinations in the world, from the ancient stone villages and sunny beaches of Portugal to the mystical eastern flair of Turkey.

 Summer is the high travel season in the Mediterranean.
 The weather is hot and sunny, the water is warm, and millions of people flock to the coast to soak up the sun and take a break from routine.

 Temperatures are comfortably warm, the sun is bright, and the crowds are far, far fewer than in July and August.
 During the spring months, the flowers are blooming and the landscape is verdant, while autumn days are mild and clear before the winter rains.

 If you want to travel earlier in the season, you can visit some of the more southern destinations as well as the larger Mediterranean islands.
 Cyprus and Malta are lovely in April, with warm days and pleasant nights.

 There are many waterways that wind their way through Europe, including the Douro, Seine, and Rhone in Western Europe, the Rhine in central and northern Europe, and the Danube bisecting Eastern Europe.

 And while they cover thousands of miles of the continent and cross through many countries, their location around the same latitudes tend to keep the temperatures relatively similar on all of them.

-A summer cruise, between the months of June and August, promises bright, sunny weather and warm temperatures, perfect for appreciating the scenic landscapes of Europe and participating in all of the staple activities, like walking tours, hiking and biking, or even just soaking in the sun on the deck of the boat.
+– Between the months of June and August, promises bright, sunny weather and warm temperatures, perfect for appreciating the scenic landscapes of Europe and participating in all of the staple activities, like walking tours, hiking and biking, or even just soaking in the sun on the deck of the boat.

-Since this is nt typically the busy season, it is easier to find discounts, and there are even some specialty tours like the tulip cruises of the Netherlands as the springtime flowers bloom into their vibrant colors.
+Since this is not typically the busy season, it is easier to find discounts, and there are even some specialty tours like the tulip cruises of the Netherlands as the springtime flowers bloom into their vibrant colors.

 The fall season holds its delights as the trees change colors before winter.